 Hopefully, these grammar ideas will make your job easier because students will experience success in their grammar activities.

 Truth: You might have to fake the fun at first.
 I did.

 Once upon a time, I would share with students that we would “get grammar out of the way.”
 Well, that message insults students who enjoy grammar.
 It also aligns students with the idea that grammar doesn’t fit in with the rest of the curriculum—which is untrue.

 So, I started being excited about grammar which looked like implementing new activities and talking about grammar outside of “grammar lessons.”
-Once I began mentioning grammar in literature lessons (for example), I realized that we were not only looking at grammar in a new way, but also that we were having fun.
+Once I began mentioning grammar in literature lessons with mentor texts (for example), I realized that we were not only looking at grammar in a new way, but also that we were having fun.

 Throughout the years, I created a variety of metaphors for explaining grammar concepts.
 Metaphors helped students, so I continued using them.
 Then, I began reading that metaphors in learning are connected to brain-based learning.
 Take for instance what I found from Rose Hendricks in “Do metaphors make learning a piece of cake?”

 She acknowledges what we teachers know: “A growing body of research suggests that we don’t just use metaphors to talk; we use them to think as well.”
 As we teachers search for explaining concepts to students, we naturally think of analogous language to explain difficult concepts.
 I use metaphors frequently, not only with grammar, and you probably do too.